lisianealves/borderland-spillover-risk-framework/README.md

 # Border Spillover Risk in Armed Conflict

 This project develops a geospatial risk-screening framework for identifying frontier zones exposed to armed spillover.
-It uses the Global Terrorism Index 2026 border-proximity trend as a starting point, then turns that macro finding into a border-level analytical product.
+It uses the Global Terrorism Index 2026 border-proximity trend as a starting point, and it's built on ACLED event data.

-The main case is jihadist and militant violence in West Africa, with a focus on Sahel-to-coastal spillover.
-A shorter comparative case applies the same borderland logic to hybrid armed violence on the Colombia-Venezuela border.
+The main case is jihadist violence in West Africa, with a focus on Sahel-to-coastal spillover.
+A shorter comparative case applies the same logic to hybrid armed violence on the Colombia-Venezuela border.

 ## Research Question